 If you do not wear baseball-style caps with visors, you can get headlamps that have straps to hold them on your head.
 There are a million varieties and they are mostly the same super-bright LEDs powered by AA or AAA batteries, with adjustable elastic straps.
 These are super handy!

-There are Handheld flashlights that you are used to.
+There are the handheld flashlights that you are used to.
 These are useful for putting a lot of light in a certain place.

 Finally, you can get a portable battery-powered lantern.
 Typically these are heavier because they run on several larger batteries but they are great for throwing light in all directions.
 This is useful in emergencies or in just lighting your tent.